 David Nickols is a professional engineer and Director of ITPEnergised, a renewable energy consultancy based in the U.K. With almost 40 years of experience in engineering, management, project delivery, finance, and corporate governance in many different countries, he serves as independent director on the boards of several companies, including two regional engineering firms headquartered in Amman.
 He has been the divisional President for Europe, Middle East, and Africa for two major U.S.-based engineering companies.
 A graduate of the University of Cambridge with an M.A. in engineering (Downing College, 1981), he has been engaged in the Middle East and North Africa region since first participating in an engineering project in Baghdad during the 1980s.

-Dr. Pearce Paul Creasman became director of ACOR in March 2020.
-Dr. Creasman comes from the University of Arizona, where he has been a professor since 2009, focusing on the heritage, archaeology, and environment of the Middle East and North Africa.
+Dr. Pearce Paul Creasman became director in February 2020.
+Dr. Creasman came from the University of Arizona, where he was a professor and curator since 2009, focusing on the heritage, archaeology, and environment of the Middle East and North Africa.
 Starting in 2012, he served as director of the University of Arizona’s Egyptian Expedition.
 Having worked in several countries in the region, his most recent archaeological project is directing the excavations at the pyramids and royal necropolis of Nuri, Sudan, a UNESCO World Heritage Site.
 Dr. Creasman’ s degrees include a Ph.D. and M.A. in anthropology/nautical archaeology from Texas A&M University and a B.A. from the University of Maine.